-The BEL is calculated net of reinsurance with adjustment for the expected net profit from reinsurance profit share arrangements.
+The BEL is calculated net of reinsurance.

 At the valuation date, amounts recoverable from reinsurance contracts are limited to recoveries due in respect of claims paid and reimbursements due under reinsurance profit share arrangements.

 The assumptions about income and expenses are determined on the basis of internal observations and analysis, made separately for each part of the modelled portfolio.
 The probabilities of lapse are determined based on the observations made over the previous three years and taken into account the policy seniority for active products.